 curl -v https://api.example.com/health

-# If error → application issueDesigning for High Availability
+# If error → application issueHow do you design for high availability?

 Key patterns: